oroinc/documentation/user/storefront/checkout/guest-checkout.rst

    * Forgot Your Password
    * Continue as a Guest

-5. Click **Continue as a Guest**.
+#.
+Click **Continue as a Guest**.

    .. note:: You will have another chance to register during order review.

-6. Fill in the billing and shipping information, as well as select the shipping method and provide payment details.
+#.
+Fill in the billing and shipping information, as well as select the shipping method and provide payment details.

    .. image:: /user/img/storefront/orders/SampleGuestCheckout8.png

-7. At the **Order Review** step, the following options are enabled by default:
+#.
+At the **Order Review** step, you can save the provided details and create an account.

-   * Delete this shopping list after submitting the order.
-   * Save my data and create an account.

    As **Save my data and create an account** is enabled, you can provide your credentials for a quick registration: